TimotheePremat/PhD/Metrical Analysis/BFM/roland.md

 - l.
 1804: _De ço qui calt ? car demuret i unt trop ._
   - cannot be due to a precocious case of deletion of final -t allowing for elision, because here it is a participle ("demeuré") which form a composed passed form with _unt_.
 - l.
 1879: _Einz deit monie estre en un de cez mustiers ,_
+- l.
+1953: _E flurs e cristaus en acraventet jus ;_
+  - The problem is in the first colon, which do not contain final schwa.
+- l.
+2121: _Or ad li quens endreit sei asez que faire ._
+  - Apocope in _que faire_?
+That would be weird.
+Can also just be ill-formed.
+- l.
+2208: _Pur hanste freindre e pur escuz peceier ,_
+  - the problem is in the second colon
+  - _peceier_ is supposed to be 3-syllables long (`lemma="peçoyer"`, 'to cut into pieces' (DMF))
+- l.
+2314: _« E !
+Durendal , cum es bele e clere e blanche !_
+  - the problem is the second colon and is not due to final schwa (all final schwas are elided there), nor to an inserted supernumerary _e_ ('et'), because that would cause one of the final schwas not to be elided.
+- l.
+2363: _Pur ses pecchez Deu en puroffrid lo guant ._
+  - maybe the problem comes from a supernumerary prefixation of _puroffrid_ (prefixation can be unstable in Anglo-Norman)
+- l.
+2401: _U est l' arcevesque e li quens Oliver ?_
+  - not only this line as one extra syllable, but also it has no well-formed break.
+  - Remember that _arcevesque_ is often associated with an irregular apocope of final schwa; maybe it is after all a syncope of internal schwa?
+Cf. l.
+170, 1124 and 1243.
+- l.
+2448: _Que li soleilz facet pur lui arester ,_
+  - Maybe apocope on _facet_?
+Or just ill-formed.
+- l.
+2459: _El Val Tenebrus la les vunt ateignant ._
+- l.
+2513: _Des douze pers e de la franceise gent_
+  - maybe apocope on _franceise_?
+Or just ill-formed.
+- l.
+2551: _Mais ço ne set liquels abat ne quels chiet ._
+- l.
+2567: _Carles se dort tresqu' al demain , al cler jur ._
+- l.
+2579: _Tencent a lui , laidement le despersunent :_
+  - One can think of a syncope in _laidement_, or it can just be ill-formed.
+Here, it may not be due to a prefix problem, as _despersunent_ (put [sb] down) would make no sense without its prefix.
+- l.
+2710: _E Tervagan e Apollin , nostre sire ,_
+  - The problem is in the first colon, in a 4ma configuration, so not a schwa problem.
+- l.
+2751: _Pui li dites il n' en irat , s' il me creit . »_
+  - There can be multiple problems with this line:
+    - Where to break the line?
+      - If _dites_ is like Modern French _dites_ (/ˈditə/), this like cannot have a correct break.
+      - If it is like _disez_ (something like /diˈtez/), the line is in a 4ma configuration
+    - Extra syllable
+      - There is definitely a non-schwa related problem in _il n'en irat s'il me creit_, which have one extra syllable.
+- l.
+2823: _Chet li as piez , li amiralz la reçut ;_
+  - One extra syllable in the second colon.
+- l.
+2921: _Romain , Puillain e tuit icil de Palerne_
+  - Probably _cil_ and not _icil_ (the determiner does not need to be reinforced there)
+- l.
+3032: _Les guïerat , kar la cumpaigne est fiere ._
+  - Cf. l.
+912 and 1087.
+Problem with the syllabification and/or the phonological representation of _compaigne_.
+- l.
+3173: _Ses filz Malpramis mult est chevalerus ;_
+  - One extra syllable in the first colon.
+- l.
+3181: _« Bels filz Malpramis , ço li dist Baligant ,_
+  - Idem.
+Probably a problem with _Malpramis_
+- l.
+3195: _« Bels filz Malpramis , ço li dist Baligant ,_
+- l.
+3238: _E la quarte est de Pinceneis e de Pers ,_
+- l.
+3242: _L' oidme est de Bruise e la noefme de Clavers ,_
+  - Here, we have a strange situation:
+  - _e la noefme ('ninth') de X_ is a formulary colon, where _X_ should be a one syllable word oxyton or a two syllables paroxyton.
+See:
+    - l.
+3226: _E l' oitme est de Nigres e la noefme de Gros_
+  - But in the other two occurrences of this formulary colon, _X_ is a two syllables long oxyton, which induce an ill-formed line if _noefme_ /ˈnœfmə/: there on extra syllable.
+Maybe apocope on _noefme_ is OK?
+    - The other line is l.
+3256: _L' oidme est d' Argoilles e la noefme de Clarbone ,_, with a 4épC.

+  The problem is probably not related to schwa: _e la noefme ('ninth') de X_ is a formulary colon, where _X_ is a one syllable word oxyton or a two syllables paroxyton.
+It should not be a two syllables oxyton, as here.
+- l.
+3321: _Baligant ad ses cumpaignes trespassees ._
+  - This is not a case of problem with the syllabification and/or the phonological representation of _compaigne_ (Cf. lines 912, 1087 and 3032)
+- l.
+3323: _« Venez , paien , kar jon irai en l' estree . »_
+- l.
+3357: _E Guineman justet a un rei leutice ._
+  - This line cannot be correctly breaked.
+And it has one extra non-schwa syllable.
+- l.
+3390: _Unc einz ne puis ne fut si fort ajustee ;_
+- l.
+3405: _Ben le conuis que gueredun vos en dei_
+- l.
+3452: _Morz est li gluz ki en destreit vus teneit ;_
+  - Two solutions:
+    - contraction in _ki en_
+    - or line just ill-formed.
+- l.
+3487: _E Tervagan e Mahumet altresi :_
+- l.
+3554: _Trestut seit fel ki n' i fierget a espleit ! »_
+- l.
+3563: _Si se vunt ferir , granz colps s' entredunerent_
+  - This line cannot be breaked correctly.
+  - And it has one extra syllable.
+- l.
+3617: _Prent Tencendur , muntet i est li reis magnes ._
+  - This is not a case of precocious deletin of final consonant, as _muntet_ is participle.
+- l.
+3636: _A halte voiz s' escrie : « Aiez nos , Mahum !_
+- l.
+3658: _A mailz de fer e a cuignees qu' il tindrent_
+- l.
+3676: _Mais n' ad talent que li facet se bien nun ._
+  - This is probably not related to final schwa irregularity, because there is just one extra word...
+- l.
+3753: _Rollant me forfist en or e en aveir_
+  - Maybe deletion of the prefix in _forfist_?
+But semantically needed.
+- l.
+3800: _N' en i ad celoi nel graant e otreit ,_
+- l.
+3806: _Vivre le laisez , car mult est gentilz hoem ._
+  - It is highly improbable that that line would induce apocope in _vivre_ given the /vr/ cluster...
+- l.
+3822: _Que que Rollant a Guenelun forsfesist ,_
+  - could be due to syncope in _forsfesist_
+  - or to deletion of the prefix (still semantically needed)
+- l.
+3880: _Pinabels est forz e isnels e legers ._
+- l.
+3938: _Munter l' unt fait en une mule d' Arabe ;_
+  - Probably _une mule arabe_.
+But note that the AND have _arabe_ for `lemma=Arabie`.
+- l.
+3987: _Culcez s' est li reis en sa cambre voltice ._

 ## Problems possibly related to final schwas
 This section collects irregularities that are probably/maybe not due to mistakes in the file but to the reality of the line in the manuscript **and** that are probably due to final schwas irregularities.